 Meet the tamarillo!
-(Yes, we’ve got another new and unusual fruit for you).
-The tamarillo is a fruit native to South and Central America, and it’s also known as a “tree tomato,” which is just about the best description we could have come up with.
+(Yes, we have another new and unusual fruit for you).
+The tamarillo is a fruit native to South and Central America.
+Some people call it a “tree tomato,” which is just about the best description we could have given it.

-The tamarillo (pronounced either tam-uh-RILL-oh or tam-uh-REE-oh) is deep red and egg-shaped, and on the inside it has golden flesh and purple tomato-like seeds.
+The tamarillo (pronounced either tam-uh-RILL-oh or tam-uh-REE-oh) is deep red and egg-shaped.
+On the inside it has golden flesh and purple tomato-like seeds.
 The skin is bitter, so you need to peel it away, but the flesh is juicy, tart, and just very mildly sweet.
 When we first bit into a slice, our initial reaction was “heirloom tomato!”
-And our kids actually enjoyed them too – in part because we prepared them that they were tasting a fruit “like a tomato” rather than something super-sweet.
+And our kids actually enjoyed them too – in part because we prepared them to taste a fruit “like a tomato” rather than something super-sweet.

 Tamarillos can be eaten either raw or cooked.
-Curiously enough, many tamarillo recipes are for sweet dishes (Tamarillos are delicious when cooked down with sugar to bring out the natural sweetness.)
+Curiously enough, many tamarillo recipes are for sweet dishes.
+(Tamarillos are delicious when cooked down with sugar to bring out the natural sweetness.)
 And in fact, we made a tamarillo pastry that was very tasty – it was close to a cherry or raspberry danish.
-But when it was all cooked down, it looked just like a red jam and it kind of lost the beautiful color that we loved so much about the tamarillo.
+But when it cooked down, it looked just like a red jam and it kind of lost the beautiful color that we loved so much.

 So we decided to cook something that left the golden color of the tamarillos intact.
 And we were intrigued enough by its tomato-like flavor that we decided to try making a savory tart similar to what you would make with tomatoes.
-(This tart is inspired by a tomato puff pasty tart made by The Noble Pig.)
+(We adapted this tart from a tomato puff pasty tart made by The Noble Pig.)

 - 1 sheet frozen puff pastry thawed